JuliaLang/www.julialang.org/drafts/_posts/2012-02-13-why-we-created-julia.md

 We want to write `A*B` and launch a thousand computations on a thousand machines, calculating a vast matrix product together.

 We never want to mention types when we don't feel like it.
-But when we need to define highly polymorphic functions, we want to use generic programming to write the an algorithm just once and apply it to an infinite lattices of types;
+But when we need to define highly polymorphic functions, we want to use generic programming to write an algorithm just once and apply it to an infinite lattices of types;
-we want to use multiple dispatch to efficiently pick the best method for all of a function's arguments, from dozens of possible method definitions.
+we want to use multiple dispatch to efficiently pick the best method for all of a function's arguments, from dozens of available method definitions.
 Despite all this power, we want the language to be simple and clean.

 <!-- We want it interactive and we want it compiled.